Fender (company): Sale to CBS

 In January 1965, Leo Fender sold his companies to the Columbia Records Distribution Corporation, a subsidiary of the Columbia Broadcasting System (CBS), for $13 million ($ in adjusted for inflation).
 As Fender later explained, "In 1964 Leo found himself with 17 buildings, about 600 employees, and a back order of $9 million in guitars and amps.
 The overwhelming demands of the company coupled with his often debilitating illness forced him to sell the company to CBS in 1965."
 Fender's "CBS-era" saw several notable changes implemented, such as a redesigned oversized headstock (1965), bound fretboards with block inlays (1966), and a three-bolt neck joint (1971).

 The company introduced new instrument and amplifier designs during this time, as well.
 The Starcaster, for one, was unusual because of its shallow semi-hollow body design that still retained the traditional Fender bolt-on neck with a new headstock design.
 The Starcaster also incorporated a new humbucking pickup by P.A.F. designer Seth Lover, the Wide Range pickup.
 This pickup was installed in three new incarnations of the Telecaster: the Telecaster Custom, the Telecaster Deluxe, and the Telecaster Thinline.

-In 1966, Fender opened a much a larger facility at 1300 S. Valencia Drive adjacent to the existing factory at 500 South Raymond Avenue.
+In 1966, Fender opened a much larger facility at 1300 S. Valencia Drive adjacent to the existing factory at 500 South Raymond Avenue.
 Guitar and amplifier production, which had increased 30% in CBS's first year, soon increased another 45%.

 Despite the new models and technology, Fender's popularity waned among players due to a perceived decline in quality with CBS' takeover, while so-called "pre-CBS" vintage instruments became highly collectible.
 To try and restore the brand's reputation, CBS brought in three new executives in 1981: John McLaren, Bill Schultz, and Dan Smith, who had previously worked for Yamaha Musical Instruments.
 To address quality control issues, the Fender Fullerton plant was shut down for a short time in order to revamp the manufacturing process.
 Fender was also struggling to fight against lower cost copycat guitars on the market.
 Production was moved to Japan.
 On March 11, 1982, Fender Japan Ltd. was founded.

 After selling his namesake company, Leo Fender founded Music Man in 1975, and G&L Musical Instruments in 1979, both of which manufacture electric guitars and basses based on his earlier designs.